Zerohazard8x/2lazy4gist/AI.md

 **_Production of bullet points_**

 ```
-Please produce bullet points.
-If you are confused, please consult the following guidelines.
+Please devise a strategy to produce bullet points about the following topic, in accordance with the guidelines below said topic.
 You can also respond as many times as you want without my input.

 Topic: